dblohm7/dblohm7.github.com/source/_posts/2012-11-22-plugin-hang-user-interface-for-firefox.markdown

 displayed, Firefox will wait `dom.ipc.plugins.timeoutSecs` seconds before terminating the plugin automatically, even if the user did not elect to stop the plugin using the Hang UI.
-This is nearly identical to the way that Firefox behaves without the Hang UI -- the only difference is that now this timeout period doesn't commence until the Hang UI is displayed.
+This is nearly identical to the way that Firefox behaves without the Hang UI &mdash; the only difference is that now this timeout period doesn't commence until the Hang UI is displayed.

 * `dom.ipc.plugins.hangUIMinDisplaySecs`: This is the minimum number